 Study Abroad

 Developing a better understanding of people, communities, and cultures found around the world is a critical part of the St. Lawrence experience.
-Choose from more than 30 semester-long programs offered in over 20 international locations, including Jordan, Australia, and Denmark.
+Choose from more than 30 semester-long programs offered in over 20 international locations, including Jordan and Australia.

 Kenya Semester Program